-- : KitchenAid's $199 cart-style charcoal grill has heavy-duty cast iron grates as well as two foldable side trays for extra workspace.
+- : KitchenAid's $199 cart-style charcoal grill (currently out of stock) has heavy-duty cast iron grates as well as two foldable side trays for extra workspace.
 It didn't wow us in any of our tests, but wasn't noticeably bad either.

-- : This $147 cart-style charcoal grill was average in our tests, but it is compatible with a side smoker sold separately, if you're looking for a charcoal grill with great versatility.
+- : This $149 cart-style barrel charcoal grill was average in our tests, but it is compatible with a side smoker sold separately, if you're looking for a charcoal grill with great versatility.

 - : This $497 cart-style model from Masterbuilt is pricey but unique.
 It burns charcoal but controls its fire and heat levels electronically like a pellet smoker.
-It performs well too, though it could be more fuel efficient.
-The Masterbuilt's hardware isn't weatherized against rain either.
+It performs well too, though it could be more fuel-efficient.
+The Masterbuilt's hardware isn't weatherized against rain either. .

-: At $120 this cart-style grill is very affordable.
-It also offers a decent amount of cooking space when you count its upper rack.
+: At $130, this cart-style BBQ grill is very affordable.
+It also offers a decent amount of cooking space when you count its upper warming rack.
 Apart from chicken that was nicely done, its performance was mediocre.
 It also burned through more charcoal than other grills.